microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

             raise Exception('your capture device is not returning images') return frame
     return None

-# Return an array of strings corresponding to the model's recognized categories or classes.
-# The order of the strings in this file are expected to match the order of the
-# model's output predictions.
-def get_categories_from_file(fileName):
-    labels = []
-    with open(fileName) as f:
-        labels = f.read().splitlines()
-    return labels
 ```

 Define the main entry point and use the camera as an image source.